-Summary of Literary Findings
+Summary of Literature Findings

-A total of 96 articles were found.
-Initially, duplication of articles was excluded.
-After this process, the abstracts were evaluated and a new exclusion was performed, removing the articles that did not include the theme of this article, resulting in 45 articles.
-A total of 36 articles were evaluated in full and 34 were included and developed in this systematic review study (Figure 1).
-Considering the Cochrane tool for risk of bias, the overall assessment resulted in 11 studies with a high risk of bias and 37 studies that did not meet GRADE.
+A total of 110 articles were found.
+Initially, duplicate articles were excluded.
+After this process, the abstracts were evaluated and a new exclusion was performed, removing articles that did not include the theme of this article, resulting in 69 articles.
+A total of 41 articles were evaluated in full and 25 were included and developed in the present systematic review study (Figure 1).
+According to the GRADE instrument, most studies showed homogeneity in their results, with $X^2=93.5\%>50\%$ .
+Considering the Cochrane tool for risk of bias, the overall assessment resulted in 28 studies with a high risk of bias and 28 studies that did not meet GRADE and AMSTAR-2.